NyanHeavy/Vangogh/README.md

 # Vangogh
  Simple API WebRequest system for **Unity**!

+# Goal
-The purpose of this repository is to facilitate querying text APIs using unity.
+The goal of this repository is to make it easier to query text APIs using Unity.

 > 🚧 **Work in progress** 🚧 \
 > Currently, this repository is in development.